moorhen-coot/Moorhen/README.md

 4. Build gsl, Coot, the CCP4 libraries and examples:
 *In this branch*, it is intended that you do the build "out-of-tree", i.e. in a dedicated build directory that is not a subdirectory of the source directory.
-(Actually this is tru for most of the build - `boost` is still built in-tree.
+(Actually this is true for most of the build, but `boost` is still built in-tree.)

 So first you need to make a directory "somewhere else", e.g. your home: